 Melbourne grew stronger and stronger during the first decade of the new millennium, adding premiership wins in 2007 and 2009 alongside minor flags in 2006 and 2008.
 However, they were all taken away in 2010 when the club was charged with a series of salary cap breaches adding up to over $3 million.
 Stripped of all their premiership points, the Storm finished bottom of the ladder that year for the first and only time.

 Even that couldn’t shake the men in purple.
 Boasting top-drawer talents such as Cameron Smith, Billy Slater, Cooper Cronk, Gareth Widdop and Justin O’Neill, the Storm reached the prelims in 2011 and reclaimed one of their disqualified premierships a year later.
 They were losing grand finalists in 2016 and restored their flag count to three with a dominant win over the Cowboys in 2017.

-All in all, the Melbourne Storm have played 17 finals campaigns in only 20 years of NRL footy.
-In that time they have featured in eight grand finals and finished top of the table six times.
+The Melbourne Storm have missed the finals only three times – once through a points deduction for salary cap breaches – since joining the competition in 1998.
+In that time they have featured in eight grand finals and finished top of the table seven times.
 Past mistakes aside, that’s a hell of a strike rate.